aadeliee22/MCMCIsing_SLMC/P.md

 By performing Metropolis-Hastings algorithm on plaquette-Ising model of system size 10, 20 and 40, we could conclude that $T_c = 2.493$, demonstrated by the following paper.

 Moreover, by doing self-learning (actually, just energy fitting) of this plaquette Hamiltonian by effective Hamiltonian $\mathcal{H} = -\sum_{k=1}^{nth}\sum_{\langle i,j\rangle_k}J_k s_is_j$, I could decide whether considering 3rd-NN is better than 1st-NN during fitting.

-Below, 1024 & 2048 means the number of data that was used for one fitting.

 ![IV_2_2](pic/IV_2_2.png)